JKALanger/pyOTEC/README.md

 ## Citation

-When using pyOTEC, e.g. in a scientific publication, please refer to this GitHub repository and the following paper (April 2023: still under review, will be added soon)
+When using pyOTEC, e.g. in a scientific publication, please refer to this GitHub repository and the following paper (October 2023: still under review, will be added soon)

 Langer J, Blok K. The global techno-economic potential of floating, closed-cycle ocean thermal energy conversion.
 Under review.